 Commonly known as the “twist ending,” this ending gives the story one dramatic, final turn as it reaches its close.
 This works like a literary sleight-of-hand—you tell the reader, “Look, here, at this perfectly incongruous hat!” while your story mechanics are working to create something much more powerful and surprising.

 Even though your story ending may be unexpected, it still has to make sense within the world you’ve created.
-This means laying the groundwork in bits and pieces through plot, character, and setting in a way that slips beneath the reader’s notice, but that they can easily refer back to in their memory as they consider the ending of your story.
+This means laying the groundwork in bits and pieces through plot, character, and setting in a way that slips beneath the reader’s notice, but that they can easily refer back to in their memory so that everything makes sense as they consider the unexpected ending of your story.

 6. Expanded ending